elastic/sysgrok/README.md

 * Take the top most expensive functions and processes identified by a profiler, explain the functionality that each provides, and suggest optimisations.
 * Take a host and a description of a problem that host is encountering and automatically debug the issue and suggest remediations.
 * Take source code that has been annotated by a profiler, explain the hot paths, and suggest ways to improve the performance of the code.

 See the Command Overview section below for an overview of the full list of available commands that it supports.

 # Installation

-1. Copy `.env.example` to `.env` and fill in your OpenAI key.
+1. Copy `.env.example` to `.env` and fill the required variables.
+The `GAI_API_TYPE` must be either "azure" or "openai", and the `GAI_API_KEY` must be your API key.
+If you are using an Azure endpoint then you must also provide the `GAI_API_BASE` and `GAI_API_VERSION` variables.
+The correct values for these can be found in your Azure portal.

 2. Install requirements via pip